-While recognizing that national PV programs in RCREEE member states are in their early phases and due to the infancy of the process, several issues risk the creation of a reputation of long process times and an unpredictable implementation context for project developers.
-There is a need on both sides of the equation, authorities and developers, for a comprehensive overview of the required step across the project life cycle.
+While recognizing that national PV programs in RCREEE member states are in their early phases.
+Due to the infancy of the process, several issues risk the creation of a reputation of long process times and an unpredictable implementation context for project developers.
+There is a need for a comprehensive overview on both sides of the equation, authorities and developers, of the required steps across the project life cycle.
 Detailed visual mapping tools can facilitate access to this comprehensive overview and narrow the gap on the interpretation of requirements among various stakeholders engaged in the process.